Salutations from the Ghetto Nation

 Salutations from the Ghetto Nation is the third album by the American heavy metal band Warrior Soul, released in 1992.
 The album was remastered and re-released with bonus tracks on CD, MP3 and vinyl in 2009 by Escapi Music.

 Critical reception

-In 2005, Salutations from the Ghetto Nation was ranked number 381 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2005, Salutations from the Ghetto Nation was ranked number 381 in Rock Hards book of The 500 Greatest Rock & Metal Albums of All Time.